MySybil/tradier-options-plotter/README.md

 There is an API key hard-coded into the script and it's totally cool for you to use this while deciding if you want to continue to use this script or not, but there is rate-limiting on it and the potential for that to become a problem.
 If you do plan to use this script frequently or build on-top of it, please head over to developer.tradier.com and sign up for free for an account and get your own API key.

-The mplfinance library is still under development and not-totally stable.
-I run into issues like having to change the window size of the plots manually to get them to auto-resize.

 ## Authors

 * **MySybil.com**